datastax/SwiftieGPT/README.md

-# Amazon Bedrock Starter
+# Chatbot (Taylor's Version)

-This project is a starter for creating a chatbot using Astra DB and AWS Bedrock.
+This project is a starter for creating a chatbot using Astra DB and Vercel.
 It's designed to be easy to deploy and use, with a focus on performance and usability.

 ## Features

 - **Astra DB Integration**: Store and retrieve data from your Astra DB database with ease.
-- **AWS Bedrock Integration**: Leverage the power of OpenAI to generate intelligent responses.
+- **OpenAI Integration**: Leverage the power of OpenAI to generate intelligent responses.
 - **Easy Deployment**: Deploy your chatbot to Vercel with just a few clicks.
 - **Customizable**: Modify and extend the chatbot to suit your needs.